 The RTCC clock source is configured with the RTCOSC bit (CONFIG3L<1>).
 The available reference clock sources are the INTRC and T1OSC/T1CKI.
 If the INTRC is used, the RTCC accuracy will directly depend on the INTRC tolerance.
-For more information on configuring the RTCC peripheral, see Section 17.0 "Real-Time Clock and Calendar (RTCC)".
+For more information on configuring the RTCC peripheral, see Section 16.0 "Real-Time Clock and Calendar (RTCC)".

-4.6.7 TYPICAL DEEP SLEEP SEQUENCE
+查询PIC18F24J11供应商 3.6.7 TYPICAL DEEP SLEEP SEQUENCE

 This section gives the typical sequence for using the Deep Sleep mode.
-Optional steps are indicated and additional information is given in notes at the end of the procedure.
+Optional steps are indicated, and additional information is given in notes at the end of the procedure.

 - 1. Enable DSWDT (optional).
 (1) - 2.
-Configure the DSWDT clock source (optional).
+Configure DSWDT clock source (optional).
 (2) - 3.
-Enable DSBOR (optional).
-(1) - 4.
+Enable DSBOR (optional).(1) - 4.
 Enable RTCC (optional).
 (3) - 5.
 Configure the RTCC peripheral (optional).
 (3) - 6.
 Configure the ULPWU peripheral (optional).
 (4) - 7.
-Enable the INTO Interrupt (optional). - 8.
-Context save SRAM data by writing to the DSGPR0 and DSGPR1 registers (optional). - 9.
-Set the REGSLP bit (WDTCON<7>) and clear the IDLEN bit (OSCCON<7>). - 10.
-If using an RTCC alarm for wake-up, wait until the RTCSYNC bit (RTCCFG<4>) is clear. - 11.
-Enter Deep Sleep mode by setting the DSEN bit (DSCONH<7>), execute a NOP and issue a SLEEP instruction.
-The SLEEP instruction must be executed within 2 instruction cycles of setting the DSEN bit. - 12.
-Once a wake-up event occurs, the device will perform a POR Reset sequence.
+Enable the INTO Interrupt (optional).
+(4) - Context save SRAM data by writing to the DSGPR0 and DSGPR1 registers (optional). - Set the REGSLP bit (WDTCON<7>) and clear the IDLEN bit (OSCCON<7>). - 10.
+If using an RTCC alarm for wake-up, wait until the RTCSYNC (RTCCFG<4>) bit is clear. - Enter Deep Sleep mode by setting the DSEN bit (DSCONH<7>) and issuing a SLEEP instruction.
+These two instructions must be executed back to back. - Once a wake-up event occurs, the device will perform a POR reset sequence.
 Code execution resumes at the device's Reset vector. - Determine if the device exited Deep Sleep by reading the Deep Sleep bit, DS (WDTCON<3>).
-This bit will be set if there was an exit from Deep Sleep mode.

-- 14. Clear the Deep Sleep bit, DS (WDTCON<3>). - 15.
+This bit will be set if there was an exit from Deep Sleep mode. - 14.
+Clear the Deep Sleep bit, DS (WDTCON<3>). - 15.
 Determine the wake-up source by reading the DSWAKEH and DSWAKEL registers. - Determine if a DSBOR event occurred during Deep Sleep mode by reading the DSBOR bit (DSCONL<1>). - 17.
 Read the DSGPR0 and DSGPR1 context save registers (optional). - 18.
 Clear the RELEASE bit (DSCONL<0>). - Note 1: DSWDT and DSBOR are enabled through the devices' Configuration bits.
-For more information, see Section 27.1 "Configuration Bits". - 2: The DSWDT and RTCC clock sources are selected through the devices' Configuration bits.
-For more information, see Section 27.1 "Configuration Bits". - 3: For more information, see Section 17.0 "Real-Time Clock and Calendar (RTCC)". - 4: For more information on configuring this peripheral, see Section 4.7 "Ultra Low-Power Wake-up".
+For more information, see Section 25.1 "Configuration Bits". - 2: The DSWDT and RTCC clock sources are selected through the devices' Configuration bits.
+For more information, see Section 25.1 "Configuration Bits". - 3: For more information, see Section 16.0 "Real-Time Clock and Calendar (RTCC)". - 4: For more information on configuring this peripheral, see Section 3.7 "Ultra Low-Power Wake-up".

-4.6.8 DEEP SLEEP FAULT DETECTION
+3.6.8 DEEP SLEEP FAULT DETECTION

-If during Deep Sleep, the device is subjected to unusual operating conditions, such as an Electrostatic Discharge (ESD) event, it is possible that internal circuit states used by the Deep Sleep module could become corrupted.
+If during Deep Sleep the device is subjected to unusual operating conditions, such as an Electrostatic Discharge (ESD) event, it is possible that the internal circuit states used by the Deep Sleep module could become corrupted.
 If this were to happen, the device may exhibit unexpected behavior, such as a failure to wake back up.